Signposts

 by ice, and the ice was covered by water and slush.
 It was a wet time of

-year up here near the Presidential Range, not enough snow on the trails to
+year up in the mountains near the Presidential Range, not enough snow on the

-ski but more than enough to make the ground soggy and slippery.
-I arrived in
+trails to ski but more than enough to make the ground soggy and slippery.
+I

-the late afternoon and the only people at the hut were Ray and the
+arrived in the late afternoon and the only people at the hut were Ray and

-caretaker.
+the caretaker.
 Ray had come up to visit and to bring her some supplies.
-After

 In the morning, we met at the hut and chatted for a while over coffee.
 Ray